 My story begins the day I gained life.
 I was brought in to this world by a mother that loved me, and a dad that didn’t want me.
 Eventually, my mother found love from a man that was willing to give her daughter his name.
 I was three when my mother and stepfather gained a son.
 I loved him!
-I was a bit jealous, he had reddish orange curls that everyone adored.
-Between all the compliments my brother gained, and the anger I received at home for my existence, I would sweep my sadness to the side because I Did Love Him!
+I was a bit jealous, he had reddish-orange curls that everyone adored.
+Between all the compliments my brother gained and the anger I received at home for my existence, I swept my sadness to the side because I Did Love Him!

 I Gained A Stepfather

 When I look back on my childhood, every memory contains hate.
 Hate from a man I was made to believe was my father.
 Hate for my life.
 My childhood question was, why me?
 I retained heart and truth, I was very confident in who I was.
 I know as an adult, I should have had severe self-esteem issues.
 I kept my confidence because I was a little girl with true faith.
 As far back as I can remember I went to church by myself.
 I gained peace from church, and I gained love from God.
 My stepfather was in the navy growing up; I never had stability because we moved so much.
 I wasn’t scared to walk into a new church I knew I would be welcomed.
 Just the same, I had confidence enough to be OK with attending new schools.
 I had total faith in God; I knew this life wasn’t meant for me and it was just something I had to go through.
 I knew at some point I would turn 18 and I would have the freedom to be myself without hate.
 I am human though, I counted.
 Sometimes, I would count minutes.
 Sometimes, I would count hours.
 If things seemed to be balanced, I counted days.